Loop Index, Start and End Lines

 (I + is short for $ I + because $ can be omitted at the start of the line.)

-The loop index I can be used in any calculations, whether in inline loops or in scripts.
+The loop index I can be used in any calculations, whether in single line loops or in scripts.
 It can, of course, also be used in IF ... conditions -- for instance, if in a script you want the value of $ to be shown at every tenth loop pass, you can write:

 IF I 10 MULTIPLE THEN =